Movable Antennas for Wireless Communication: Opportunities and Challenges: Architecture and Channel Characterization

 \section{Architecture and Channel Characterization}

 Fig. \ref{fig:MA_Architecture} illustrates an example architecture for MA-mounted Tx/Rx, which comprises of a communication module and an antenna positioning module.
 Specifically, the communication module is similar to that of conventional FPA systems, whereas the MA is connected to the radio frequency (RF) chain via a flexible cable to support antenna movement.
 The central processing unit (CPU) is used for digital signal processing as well as controlling the antenna position.
-For the antenna positioning module, the MA is installed on a mechanical slide which is driven by step motors \cite{Zhuravlev2015experi,Li2022movingAnte}.
-After receiving the control signal from the CPU, the motors can cooperatively perform the corresponding steps to relocate the antenna to a target position.
-In this way, the MA can be flexibly moved in the spatial region for changing the wireless channel condition between MA-mounted transceivers.
-Although the architecture shown in Fig. \ref{fig:MA_Architecture} can only realize 2D antenna movement, it can be readily extended to 3D movement by adding slide tracks along the vertical direction or enabling the flexible cable to move freely in a 3D region.
-In addition, there are other ways to implement MAs by, e.g., enabling the rotation of antennas along a circular track \cite{Basbug2017design,Do2021reconf}.
+For the antenna positioning module, the MA is installed on a 3D mechanical slide which is driven by step motors \cite{Zhuravlev2015experi,Li2022movingAnte}.
+After receiving the control signal from the CPU, the motors can cooperatively perform the corresponding steps to relocate the antenna to a target position, with desired accuracy (e.g., in tenth of the wavelength).
+Besides, the orientation change of the MA at a given position aided by a servo motor offers three additional DoFs for antenna movement.
+As such, six-dimensional (6D) DoFs can be generally explored for MA systems in total.
+For multi-MA systems, each MA can be driven by an independent positioning module and moved in a separate sub-region.
+In addition to the motor slide-based architecture, there are other ways to implement MAs by, e.g., enabling the rotation of small-scale antennas along a circular track \cite{Basbug2017design} or moving large-scale antennas with the aid of vehicles \cite{Haupt2013reconfig}.
+Besides, the microelectromechanical systems (MEMS)-integrated antenna \cite{balanis2008mems} and the liquid antenna (or termed as fluid antenna) \cite{paracha2019liquid} are two alternative solutions for implementing MAs with high positioning accuracy in portable devices with compact components.
 Preliminary studies have shown that MA systems can achieve a considerable performance gain over FPA systems by moving antennas in regions with size of only a few wavelengths \cite{zhu2022MAmodel,ma2022MAmimo,zhu2023MAmultiuser}.
-With the trend of wireless communications migrating to higher frequency, such as millimeter-wave and terahertz frequency bands \cite{xiao2022mmWaveUAV,Ning2023THzbeam}, the decreasing wavelength makes it more feasible to implement MAs in a small area.
-For example, for an MA system operating at 28 GHz, the area of a square region of ten-wavelength size is only 0.01 square meter.
+With the trend of wireless communications migrating to higher frequency, such as millimeter-wave and terahertz frequency bands \cite{xiao2022mmWaveUAV}, the decreasing wavelength makes it more feasible to implement MAs in a small area.

 For MA systems, a fundamental problem is to develop a general model that characterizes the channel response between Tx-side and Rx-side MAs located at different positions in their respective regions.
 Since the distance between the Tx and Rx is practically much longer than the size of MA's moving region, the far-field channel condition holds at both the Tx and Rx sides.
 Under this condition, the uniform plane wave model can be used to characterize the response of each channel path between the Tx and Rx.
 In particular, the angle of departure (AoD), the angle of arrival (AoA), and the amplitude of the complex coefficient associated with each channel path between the Tx and Rx can be assumed to be constant over their residing regions, regardless of the positions of the MAs therein \cite{zhu2022MAmodel}.
 However, the phase of each path coefficient can vary rapidly with antenna position due to the change in signal propagation distance with respect to the signal wavelength.
 From the above, it can be inferred that the multi-path channel characterization between the residing regions of Tx and Rx only relies on the parameters of different channel paths, which do not scale with the region sizes.
 This fact will be exploited later for efficient CSI acquisition for MAs.